noureddinbadran/symfony-rating-system-backend/README.md

 </li>

 <li>
-Generate your private.pem & public.pem for JWT-TOKEN as follows:
+Generate your private.pem & public.pem for JWT-TOKEN as follows: <br>
     Note: You will be asked to provide a passphrase, so here you are: "44c2696b759c02484552e76231e7b492" For private key:
         openssl genrsa -des3 -out private.pem 2048